aqeelanwar/DRLwithTL/README.md

 The repository containing the code for **real** environment on a **real** DJI Tello drone can be found @ [DRLwithTL-Real](www.google.com)

 ## Installing DRLwithTL-Sim
-The current version of DRLwithTL-Sim supports the most commonly used OS such as Windows, Linux and Mac OS and requires python3.
-It’s advisable to make a new virtual environment for this project and install the dependencies.
+The current version of DRLwithTL-Sim supports Windows and requires python3.
+It’s advisable to [make a new virtual environment](https://towardsdatascience.com/setting-up-python-platform-for-machine-learning-projects-cfd85682c54b) for this project and install the dependencies.
 Following steps can be taken to download get started with DRLwithTL-Sim

 ### Clone the repository
 ```